 - If the rash is an area that is commonly wet or moist

-The medical treatments for rashes are both over the counter and prescriptions creams (such as Lotrimin).
+The medical treatments for rashes are both over-the-counter and prescription creams (such as Lotrimin).
 These creams can be very effective; however, often there is a resurgence of symptoms once they are discontinued.
 This is why people often look for natural remedies for fungus.

 Here are 4 natural remedies for fungal skin conditions that are safe and easy to try.

-- Apple Cider Vinegar (ACV)- Dilute the ACV and then apply with a cotton pad or cotton ball to the skin area.
+- Apple Cider Vinegar (ACV)- Dilute the ACV and then apply it with a cotton pad or cotton ball to the skin area.
 If using it to treat your scalp, dilute it at least 50%.
 Rinse the scalp with the mixture.
 Shampoo and condition as normal then rinse the scalp with the mixture again.
 Rinse your hair with water afterward.
 An added benefit is that it makes your hair nice and soft.

 - Melaleuca Oil- Also known as tea tree oil.
 This oil has incredible anti-fungal properties.
-Put it in a base of coconut oil and apply to the rash.
+Put it in a base of coconut oil and apply it to the rash.
 Melaleuca oil also works great on the scalp.

 - Coconut oil – Even on its own, coconut oil does a phenomenal job at fighting fungus.
 The advantage of coconut oil is it is safe and gentle enough to use daily and even on sensitive skin areas.
 You should get an organic, unrefined product.